 Jordan Addison NFL Draft Projection

-Ultimately, I have a mid-first round grade on Jordan Addison in the 2023 NFL Draft.
-I currently have him ranked as the second wide receiver overall.
-Despite this, I do believe that it’s a rather tight race among the top four.
+Ultimately, I have an early first round round grade on Jordan Addison in the 2023 NFL Draft.
+I currently have him ranked as the top receiver in this class, just ahead of TCU’s Quentin Johnston on our 2023 NFL Draft Top 200 Big Board.
+With that being said, it’s a rather tight race among the top four.
 However, it wouldn’t surprise me to see Jordan Addison come out near the top of this list, especially after the 2023 NFL Combine process.

 Addison has elite route running ability.
 When coupled with his athleticism and ability to pickup positive yardage with the ball in his hands, the sky is the limit.
 Quite frankly, it was difficult to find areas in which he needs to improve.
-With that being said, he does need to work on his blocking technique.
+With that being said, his blocking technique will improve with coaching.
 Additionally, I’d like to see him separate with greater consistency.